All Episodes

 She knew everything before they went to Arkansas.

-Look, uh women know these things.
+Look, women know these things.

 They might dream and hope otherwise.

-In a whole lot of different ways.
+She knew in a whole lot of different ways.

 Don't make me explain this.